industrial-edge/profinet-io-connector-getting-started/README.md

 ### Overview

-This document describes how you can implement a PROFINET IO Controller which cyclically reads the PN IO data of the configured PROFINET network.
+This document describes how a PROFINET IO Controller which cyclically reads the PN IO data of the configured PROFINET network can be implemented.

 ![overview](docs/graphics/Overview.png)